kristianmandrup/red-elements/docs/Roadmap.md

 NOTE: Tecla5 will likely not use this approach, we don't want to be file centric, we use templates to generate end-user files from generic structures (nodes/flows) instead!

+#### package.json

+Lists the npm dependencies (such as node plugins?) and external lib requirements The dependencies do not get installed in the project directory but at the top level in the user directory (as they would now)

+#### settings.json

+Contains project specific settings, a subset of those available in `settings.ts` Cannot contain code, must be reloadable and writable without side-effects by the runtime

+Introduce the concept of flow variables:
+- Extend the existing `$(ENV_VAR)` support to include properties defined in settings file
+- makes it easier to support deployment of a flow to different environments

 ## Feature: Version control

 - Allow a developer to take regular snapshots of their work and to revert back to previous versions